DevAhamed/MultiViewAdapter/README.md

 ## Alternatives
 This library may not suit your needs or imposes too many restrictions.
 In that case create an issue/feature request.
 In the mean time check these awesome alternatives as well.
-1. [MultipleViewTypesAdapter](https://github.com/yqritc/RecyclerView-MultipleViewTypesAdapter) - Original inspiration for this library.
-By inspiration, we mean that parts of code were "re-used"<br/>
+1. [MultipleViewTypesAdapter](https://github.com/yqritc/RecyclerView-MultipleViewTypesAdapter) - Original inspiration for this library.<br/>
 2. [AdapterDelegates](https://github.com/sockeqwe/AdapterDelegates)
 3. [Groupie](https://github.com/lisawray/groupie)
 4. [Epoxy](https://github.com/airbnb/epoxy)